uob-positron-imaging-centre/DEM2Gate/README.md

-# LIGGGGHTS 2 GATE - Make DEM radioactive
+# DEM 2 GATE - Make DEM radioactive

-The simple LIGGGHTS to GATE script enables the user to transform the particle data into a GATE- readable dataformat in 2 different steps.
+The simple DEM to GATE script enables the user to transform the particle data into a GATE- readable dataformat in 2 different steps.

 1. Generate a Volumetric Average of all particle positions to generate the scatter region due to other particles
 2. Generate a trajectory file to use one or multiple particles as tracers